jupyter-xeus/xeus-lua/docs/source/index.rst

 Introduction
 ------------

-``xeus-lua`` is a Jupyter kernel for Python based on the native implementation of the Jupyter protocol xeus_.
+``xeus-lua`` is a Jupyter kernel for Lua based on the native implementation of the Jupyter protocol xeus_.

 Licensing